 B = TreeBagger(NumTrees,X,Y)

-a function of the predictors in the table
+trained using the sample data in the table

 Wilkinson notation.
 For more information, see Wilkinson Notation.